gcc3/simple-ai-chat/README.md

 Simple AI (`simple-ai-chat`) is a command-based AI chat web application, aimed at providing users with an easy and simple AI experience.
 This application is deployed to [simple-ai.io](https://simple-ai.io).
 You can fork this code and deploy it on your machine for non-commercial use.
 (For details, please refer to the [LICENSE](https://github.com/gcc3/simple-ai-chat/blob/master/LICENSE) file.)
-For bugs or suggestions, please report to the repository's GitHub Issues.
+For bugs or suggestions, please report to the repository's [GitHub Issues page](https://github.com/gcc3/simple-ai-chat/issues).

 CLI Support